Modeling multiscale architecture of biofilm extracellular matrix and its role in oxygen transport: Acknowledgements

 \section{Acknowledgements}

 We are thankful to the computational facilities provided at School of Chemical and Bioprocess Engineering, University College Dublin (UCD).
 Authors (RKM and EC) duly acknowledge funding received through ERC Advanced Grant for ABSOLUTE project, funded by European Research Council (ERC) (Grant No. 101052376), to support our work at University College Dublin (UCD).
-Our discussions within the ABSOLUTE project team (Dr. Dishon, Jacobus, Ciaran and Dibya) has been helpful in developing the model parameters inspired by their ubiquitous experimental observations.
+Our discussions within the ABSOLUTE project team (Dr. Dishon, Jacobus, Ciaran and Dibya) has been helpful in developing the model parameters.